 |Missouri Board of Physical Therapy||Wyoming Board of Physical Therapy|

 The Director of Faculty and Student Affairs reviews the academic status of students and makes recommendations for advancement according to the advancement criteria below.
 The Director of Faculty and Student Affairs may employ the AAC and other faculty as appropriate to assist in making recommendations.

 The student is required to successfully complete the following before graduation:

-Our clinical education program consists of two Integrated Clinical Experiences (ICEs) and three Full Time Clinical Experiences (FTCEs).
+Our clinical education program consists of one Integrated Clinical Experiences (ICE) and three Full Time Clinical Experiences (FTCEs).

-Integrated Clinical Experiences consist of one full day per week in clinical practice for eight weeks and occur during the fall and spring of the second year.
-Students are simultaneously involved in the Neuromuscular and Musculoskeletal Blocks of the didactic curriculum during these experiences.
-In addition to time spent in clinical visits, students participate in various professional practice opportunities as a part of the ICEs.
+Integrated Clinical Experience consists of two days per week in clinical practice for three weeks and occur during the summer of the second year.
+Students are simultaneously involved in the Medical Issues block of the didactic curriculum during this experience.

 The Doctor of Physical Therapy program at the University of Maryland School of Medicine is accredited by the: